 4.9.1.1 General

 These procedures are used to hand over a UE from a source NG-RAN node to a target NG-RAN node using the Xn or N2 reference points.
-This can be triggered, for example, due to new radio conditions, load balancing or due to specific service e.g. in the presence of QoS Flow for voice, the source NG-RAN node being NR may trigger handover to E-UTRA connected to 5GC.
+This can be triggered, for example, due to new radio conditions, load balancing or due to specific service e.g. in the presence of QoS Flow for voice, the source NG-RAN node being NR may trigger handover to E-UTRA connected to 5GC or in case of gNB onboard satellite with regenerative payload, RAN transitions between NTN gateways may trigger handover.

 As defined in TS 38.413 [10] a generic mechanism exists for the source NG-RAN node to retrieve information on the level of support for a certain feature at the target NG-RAN side associated with an NGAP IE. The mechanism makes use of the Source to Target and Target to Source transparent containers.